 Certifications are a great way to advance your career, stay up-to-date in your industry, and keep your skills current.
 Having that three- or four-letter designation after your name can make you more marketable and even help you earn more money.

 But which certifications should you pursue?
-To help you decide, we’ve shortlisted 10 EHS certifications to consider.
+To help you decide, we’ve shortlisted 13 EHS certifications to consider — organized by specialty for easy reference.
 No matter what your role and interests, you’ll find something here that meets your needs.

 1. Certified Safety Professional (CSP), Board of Certified Safety Professionals (BCSP)